jetbrains-academy/Python-Libraries-NumPy/NumPy/SVD/Singular Value Decomposition/task.md

 > only support 2D arrays.
 For more information on this, check the [scipy.linalg Reference](https://docs.scipy.org/doc/scipy/reference/tutorial/linalg.html). </i>

 In order to extract information from a given matrix, we can use the SVD to obtain 3 arrays which can be multiplied to obtain the original matrix.
-From the theory of linear algebra, given a real matrix $A$, the following product can be computed:
+From the theory of linear algebra, given a real $m \times n$ matrix $A$, the following product can be computed:

 $$U\Sigma V^T = A$$